-- The active substance is sugammadex. - 1 mL solution for injection contains sugammadex sodium equivalent to 100 mg sugammadex. - Each vial of 2 mL contains sugammadex sodium equivalent to 200 mg sugammadex. - Each vial of 5 mL contains sugammadex sodium equivalent to 500 mg sugammadex. - The other ingredients are water for injections, hydrochloric acid (to adjust pH) and/or sodium hydroxide (to adjust pH).

-What Sugagelan looks like and contents of the pack

-Sugagelan is a clear, colourless to slightly yellow brown solution for injection, practically free from particles.
+1 mL solution for injection contains sugammadex sodium equivalent to 100 mg sugammadex.
+Each vial of 2 mL contains sugammadex sodium equivalent to 200 mg sugammadex.
+Each vial of 5 mL contains sugammadex sodium equivalent to 500 mg sugammadex. • The other ingredients are water for injections, hydrochloric acid (3.7%) and/or sodium hydroxide.
+What <Invented name> looks like and contents of the pack <Invented name> is a clear and colourless to slightly yellow solution for injection.
 It comes in two different pack sizes, containing either 10 vials with 2 mL or 10 vials with 5 mL solution for injection.
 Not all pack sizes may be marketed.

-Houder van de vergunning voor het in de handel brengen en fabrikant
+Houder van de vergunning voor het in de handel brengen en fabrikant Vergunninghouder: